-Brazil expands its anti-AIDS programAugust 29th, 2012 in HIV & AIDS /
+Brazil expands its anti-AIDS programAugust 29, 2012 in Medicine & Health / HIV & AIDS

 (AP) —Brazil's anti-AIDS program will be expanded to include at least 35,000 more people, a Health Ministry official said Wednesday.

 Ronaldo Hallal of the ministry's Sexually Transmitted Disease Department said people with 500 or fewer CD4 cells per cubic millimeter will receive anti-retroviral HIV treatment.
 Before the program's expansion, people with 350 or less CD4 cells per cubic millimeter received treatment.

 CD4 cell levels measure the strength of the immune system.

 Hallal said recent studies show that the "earlier treatment begins, the better is the quality of life of a person infected with the HIV virus."

 "Brazil will be the only large country in the world to offer this kind of treatment that will reduce the risk of opportunistic infections like tuberculosis," Health Minister Alexandre Padilla said in a statement.